nextflow-io/website/content/blog/2016/deploy-in-the-cloud-in-a-fingers-snap.md

-title=Deploy your computational pipelines in the cloud in a fingers snap date=2016-08-30 type=post tags=aws,cloud,pipelines,nextflow,genomic,docker
+title=Deploy your computational pipelines in the cloud at the snap-of-a-finger date=2016-08-30 type=post tags=aws,cloud,pipelines,nextflow,genomic,docker